japecheno/japecheno.github.io/README.md

 japecheno.github.io

-This is work in progress website (now in github) (Also written on laptop)
+--This is work in progress website--

+This is a site to help progress my skills in development Also a place where I can add details about me for others to see